-The U.S. commercial real estate market strengthened strongly across all property types in the third quarter of 2014
+According to CBRE, the U.S. commercial real estate market showed continued strength across all property types in the first quarter of 2015.